 - The Form I-20 will enable you to apply for the F-1 visa necessary to study in the United States.
 The F-1 application should be completed immediately, as it is difficult to determine the length of time for processing.
 Undergraduate Admissions will issue the Form I-20 after your financial statement with supporting documents and enrollment deposit is received.
 For more information about obtaining your F-1 visa, please visit Undergraduate Admissions.

-- Complete Step 1 of the New Student Tech Training Module.
+- Complete Step 1 of the New Student Tech Training Site.

-- Complete Step 2 of the New Student Tech Training Module.
+- Complete Step 2 and 3 of the New Student Tech Training Site.

-- Upload a Photo for Your UConn ID Card.
+- Upload a Photo and Put Your Preferred Name on your UConn ID Card.

 - For photo guidelines and upload instructions, visit How to Upload Your Photo for Your UConn Husky One Card (PDF).
 The photo you upload must have been recently taken and only has you the new UConn student in it.

-- Students need their ID card to gain access to several places including their residence hall, university dining halls and the Student Recreation facility to name a few.
-You will need it to move in and to attend classes.
+- Students need their ID card to gain access to several places including their residence hall, university dining halls and the Student Recreation facility when they get on campus.

 - Log into your Student Administration System to:

-- Holds can be placed on your account by various university offices for a variety of reasons.
+- Holds can be placed on your Student Administration account by various university offices for a variety of reasons.

 - If you see a hold that says "Bursar Hold" that means you owe the university money.
+Sometimes students owe money due to taking ECE credits at their high school.
+Other times they owe money because the registered for a summer course and did not follow up with payment.
 Please contact the appropriate office concerning your hold; in this case, it would be the Bursar's office.

-- Enrollment holds issued by other offices such as the Financial Aid Office, Student Health & Wellness, etc. need to be taken care of before Orientation or you will not be able to register for classes at Orientation.
+- Enrollment holds issued by other offices such as the Financial Aid Office, Student Health Services, etc. need to be taken care of before online Orientation or students will not be able to register for classes when the meet virtually with an academic advisor.

 Important Dates & Information